Wilderness First Responder (WFR) Certification

 *Learn valuable backcountry medical skills

 The Wilderness First Responder (WFR) program is an intensive 80 hour course, often considered the standard for expedition leaders, guides, outdoor professionals, and backcountry enthusiasts.
-This course is taught and proctored on the beautiful Big Sur coastline in an accelerated 7-day, or regular 9-day format.
+This course is taught and proctored on the beautiful Big Sur coastline in a 5-day in-person course.
+Our curriculum is unique and progressive – offering an alternative to the traditional 8-10 day in-person WFR course.
+You’ll complete 24-28 hours of pre-class study online, and then attend a 5-day (50-55 hours) condensed WFR program.
 Participants earn a BLS CPR certificate and a Wilderness First Responder certificate issued by Backcountry Medical Guides, both valid for 2 years.
-Spend the the week at various sites in the superlative Big Creek Reserve- an absolutely exceptional venue of hiking and backpacking trails, pristine beaches, hot springs, backcountry classrooms, and cabins.
+You’ll spend the the 5-days at various sites in the superlative Big Creek Reserve- an absolutely exceptional venue of hiking and backpacking trails, pristine beaches, hot springs, backcountry classrooms, and cabins.
 This is not your average campus course – participants should be of good physical fitness, and be prepared to spend lots of time outdoors and hiking.

-Medical Certifications are sponsored and price-controlled by certification organizations and are not valid for any discounts and may not be paid for by discounted or promotional vouchers of any kind.
+Medical Certifications are sponsored and price-controlled by certification organizations and are not valid for any discounts and may not be paid for by gift certificates or vouchers of any kind.

 **Already have your WFR and looking for a refresher/renewal class?
-Contact us to find out about dates/pricing for the 3-day WFR refresher.
+Contact us to find out about dates/pricing for the 2-day WFR refresher course.

 Course Objectives: Students will practice solid emergency medical skills and explore the details of wilderness and rescue medicine.
 Topics include heat/ cold emergencies, altitude, search and rescue, marine/ diving, travel medicine, evacuation, improvisation, and more.
 Focus will be placed on sound judgment, decision making, and prevention.
 Our WFR curriculum satisfies the Wilderness Medical Society’s published recommendations for Wilderness First Responder, and is recognized internationally.
-The CPR portion of this class is Basic Life Support (Professional Rescuer), accredited through the American Heart Association.
+The CPR portion of this class is Basic Life Support (Professional Rescuer) certification.

 Physical Requirements: This course DEPENDS on each team member to be in good shape and abide by all required criteria.
 For our trip, participants should be able to hike up to 8 miles with a 40+ pound backpack on, through steep terrain.
 Actual mileage per day ranges from 2-5 miles per day (some of which maybe carrying a litter).
 We reserve the right to refuse or terminate course participation to any member not deemed fit by staff, at any time, during trip.